sudoyashi/Joshis-Garage/README.md

 Ya never know!

-If there's something valuable I want to take away from trying something new, then motherfucka I am going to make sure I can walk away from it as a champ.
+If there's something valuable I want to take away from trying something new, then I'll be damned to make sure I can walk away from it as a champ.
 Some entries may not have anything, but it probably means I'm too lazy to write about it.

 #1.
 Da Cabby - The Lil Carbureted Convertible